Kavalai Vendam: Plot

 As time passes, Aravind begins to mature.
-He realizes that love isn’t just about fun and passion — it’s about understanding, support, and compromise.
-Divya, too, starts seeing this change in him and begins to question whether ending the marriage was truly what she wanted.

-However, misunderstandings soon arise again when Aravind’s playful flirting causes confusion, and Divya, feeling hurt, decides to leave once more — convinced that he hasn’t changed at all.
+He realizes that love isn’t just about fun and passion; it’s about understanding, support, and compromise.
+Divya, too, begins to notice this change in him and questions whether ending the marriage was truly what she wanted.
+However, misunderstandings soon arise again when Aravind’s playful flirting causes confusion, and Divya, feeling hurt, decides to leave once more, convinced that he hasn’t changed at all.